Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Marginalization, extremization (max-out), blurring

-The important aspect of both marginalization and max-out procedures is that they depend on both the test data and the training data, encoded in the class-conditional density, hence they have to be computed at decision-time \marginpar{ \sc decision-time} and cannot in general be pre-computed.
+A third alternative to obtain statistics that reduce the variability of the data with respect to nuisances is to {\em average} the data with respect to the group action.
+For instance, a function of the image that is invariant to planar rotations can be easily computed by averaging rotated versions of the image.
+This is clearly lossy, as there are many different scenes that produce the same invariant, so one may want to restrict the averaging to {\em small} transformations.
+If the averaging is done properly \cite{mallatB11}, the process can be made lossless and therefore provide true invariance, at least to a small group of transformations, but in general produces statistics that are {\em insensitive} (as opposed to ``invariant'' or ``stable'').
 The next section describes an alternative, further elaborated in Section \ref{sect-canonization}.
 Note that the max-out procedure can be understood as a special case of marginalization when the prior is uniform (possibly improper).
 Therefore, we will use the term {\em marginalization} to refer to either procedure, depending on whether or not a prior is available.